rokib97/learn-shell-terminal/chapters/chapter-3/README.md

-# Chapter 3: Filesystem
+# Chapter 3: Permission

-In this chapter, you'll learn the Filesystem.
+In this chapter, you'll learn the Filesystem Permission.

 ## Lessons